qiangqiang101/OpenRGB-Wallpaper/README.md

  ![image](https://user-images.githubusercontent.com/11488961/201601205-465ca003-1300-4caa-a7e5-1897fb00119f.png)

 Trying to sync your display with your RGB peripherals?
 You got it!
 This application allows you to emulate your wallpaper like a LED Matrix and sync with your other RGB devices using [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
-This application currently only works on Windows OS, tested on Windows 10 ver 21H1 and Windows 11.
+This application currently only works on Windows OS, tested on Windows 10 ver 21H1 and Windows 11 ver 21H2.

 ## Screenshots
  ![0ECE82BCE3726BBEBD66EDAAD31DA2CE](https://user-images.githubusercontent.com/11488961/201486325-d19da505-4772-4ead-9985-83800e4a2582.png)